ginpei/docker-rails-example/README.md

 ## When you added new gems

-When you update `Gemfile`, you have to rebuild your image instead of running `bundle install`.
+When you update `Gemfile`, you used to run `bundle install`.

+With Docker, you rebuild your image instead.
+This process includes `bundle install` and updates `Gemfile.lock`.

 ```console
 $ docker build -t my-great-app .
 ```

-You remember you copied your `Gemfile` to the image.